tldr-pages/tldr/pages/common/zipinfo.md

 `zipinfo {{path/to/archive.zip}}`

-- Print what's inside of a ZIP archive, showing only filenames:
+- List all files in a `.zip` file:

 `zipinfo -1 {{path/to/archive.zip}}`